 We have four key projects which we are developing in parallel ... each holds significant value, which I don't believe is reflected in the current share price

 Two thermal coal power projects in Botswana (Mabesekwa) and Mozambique (Benga).

 A UK-focused flexible energy portfolio (MAST)

 Advanced coal-to-power project in Tanzania (Mbeya).

-Katoro Gold (57.6%), separately listed on AIM and a gold explorer with two gold projects in Tanzania
+Katoro Gold (57.6%), separately listed on AIM and a nickel explorer in Tanzania

 How is it doing